mstocco/mariostoc.co/content/traininglog/20220612-ironman2022-11weeksout.md

 ### NOTES
 <mark>Total Time: **0 Minutes** </mark>

 Not sure if it was lack of good sleep catching up with me or not enough calories for dinner or not noticing drinking out of a funky water bottle.

 Regardless of the reason, I was hit with a migraine today.
-I gave in an took Advil mid-morning and spent a good portion of the day on the couch.
+I gave in an took Advil mid-morning and spent a good portion of the day on the couch under a blanket.

 Toe feels better than my head.